Land Rover Defender SUV review

 - Cumbersome tailgate

 We'll let you decide whether its design is a success, but it certainly looks appropriately chunky, and details like its front and rear lights are impressively intricate.
 There are plenty of personalisation options too.
-It may be that you love the basic Defender with steel wheels, but hate the range-topper with gargantuan alloys, or vice versa.
-Similarly you may prefer the looks of the three-door Defender 90 or longer five-door 110, and there’s an even lengthier 130 with an extra row of seats also in the pipeline.
+It may be that you love the basic Defender with steel wheels, but hate the range-topper with gargantuan gloss black alloys, or vice versa.
+Similarly you may prefer the looks of the three-door Defender 90 to the longer five-door 110; there’s also an even lengthier 130 model to choose from, too.

 More reviews